yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

    - Ensure the JSON is syntactically correct and includes all required fields.
    - Ensure the output is a single, valid JSON object.
 Output **only the raw JSON content**, starting with { and ending with }, with no other text, explanation, or markdown formatting (like ```) surrounding it.

-**Important: For this current turn, please focus ONLY on the First Task (This Turn) described above: generating the `heroTitle` and `heroDescription` as a simple JSON object.**
+**Important: For this current turn, please focus ONLY on the First Task (This Turn) described above: generating the `heroTitle`, `heroDescription`, and `heroImageDescription` as a simple JSON object.**